SupportLog in

 1. Payment or invoice reminder email

-Direct but professional, this type of reminder works because it states the facts clearly, provides the next step, and shows appreciation in advance.
+Direct but professional, this template works because it states the facts clearly and makes the next step obvious.

 Subject: Friendly reminder: Invoice [#1234] due